XD184/xuedong.github.io/_pages/about.md

     </div>

     <div style="margin-top: 8px;">
-    We demonstrated stretched-pulse solitons in dispersion-managed fiber Kerr resonators enable shorter pulses than previously achieved in fiber Kerr   resonators.
-This approach offers a stable and versatile comb source that could support high-capacity optical communications.
+    We demonstrated stretched-pulse solitons in dispersion-managed fiber ring resonators.
+These pulses periodically stretch and compress as they propagate through the ring resonator, enabling stable operation with shorter pulse durations and higher energies than conventional solitons.
    </div>

   </div>